-- OR be an undergraduate bachelor’s program student with 11 months or fewer before graduation (you must complete the bachelor’s program before you are permitted to sit for the Level II examination).
+- OR be an undergraduate bachelor’s program student with two years before graduation (you must complete the bachelor’s program before you are permitted to sit for the Level II examination).

 - OR have a combination of 4,000 hours of paid work experience and/or higher education.
 This must have been acquired over a minimum of three sequential years.
 The work experience does not need to be in investments to begin the program, but relevant work experience will be required to be able to use the CFA designation.

 You must also have a valid international passport (the only acceptable form of identification for CFA candidates), be willing to take the examinations in English, attest to having no professional conduct issues (ethical breaches), and live in a participating country (all but four countries/territories globally).

 Once enrolled in the program, there are specific requirements to earn the CFA charter.
 You must complete each level in order.
 You must pass the Level I examination before progressing to Level II and must pass Level II before progressing to Level III.
 To use the CFA® designation after your name you must pass all three levels, have the required number of years of relevant experience, adhere to the Code of Ethics and Standards of Professional Conduct of CFA Institute and become and remain a member of CFA Institute.

 CFA exam pass rates for each level vary Since you must pass them in order, the cumulative pass rate is less than 10% if you did not retake any exams.
 Many people who fail a particular level choose to try again, so about 20% of those who start the program complete all three levels and earn the CFA designation.
 On average, this takes over 1,000 hours of study and about 3-4 years.

 The work experience required to use the CFA designation is at least four years of full-time work experience, where at least 50% of the work involves the investment decision-making process.